 Yesterday was the one year anniversary that my partner Matt and I have been together.
 In honour of our anniversary, I decided to write him a letter about how I have been feeling and that I am very happy that we have managed to stay together.

 The reason I decided to write the letter was to express to him all the feelings that I have kept pent up.
-As you can imagine, after a year, feelings grow but he is married and therefore, it is somewhat easier to keep them at bay and not get too caught up into the moment.
+As you can imagine, after a year, feelings grow between people.
+But he is married and therefore, it is somewhat easier to keep our feelings at bay and not get too caught up into the moment.

 And I have my artist partner now as well.
 He is a widower.
 He is more the way I am.
 I need to tell people how I feel about them and express my feelings.
 He does as well.
 This makes it much easier to share our feelings knowing full well that I am still married and therefore nothing will come of it.